antonkovalenko/ydb-capacity-calculator/docs/ui-design.md

 - Clear display of server counts by resource type
 - Highlighting of dominant resource
 - Final server count prominently displayed

+I want results to be easy to read and understand.
+When story 2 is selected I want to see capacity provided in terms of storage groups, cores and RAM.
+When story 1 is selected I want to see server counts by resource type and final server count.

 ## Color Scheme and Styling